-8.3.14.
+8.3.15.
 GAG Tree

-The GAGTree driver provides a listing of the detector geometry tree within GAG, the Geant Adaptive GUI, from \$G4INSTALL/environments/MOMO/MOMO.jar.
+The GAGTree driver provides a listing of the detector geometry tree within GAG, the Geant Adaptive GUI, from the environments/MOMO/MOMO.jar file present under the Geant4 source distribution.
 GAG allows "folding/un-folding" a part of the geometry tree, using the Tree Widget in Java:

-8.3.15.
+8.3.16.
 XML Tree